Let's Ban Busyness

 Try This for 30 Days

-Many start their day feeling behind and reprioritizing the to-do list.
+Many start their day already feeling behind and reprioritizing the to-do list.
 They finish thinking, “I was busy all day but got nothing done.”
 That sucks!
 Please don’t let that happen to your team.

 Put this on your Desktop for 30 days: